nlitsme/AppleC4000/README.md

 # Tools for reverse engineering apple C4000 baseband firmware

-The firmware is stored in an approx 185M file, with 'rkosftab
+The baseband firmware is stored in an approx 185M file, with 'rkosftab

 known sections: